CristinaZb/defensive-lncrna-profiles-pinus-fusarium/README.md

   (2) **Coding-Non-Coding Index (CNCI)** → [`scripts/07_cnci.sh`](scripts/07_cnci.sh)

-The resulting file CNCI.index has a index column (2nd) where it is specified if noncoding or coding.
-We extract those labeled as non-coding:
+The resulting file `CNCI.index` has a index column (2nd) where it is specified if noncoding or coding.
+We extract those labeled as noncoding:

 ```bash
 awk '$2 == "noncoding" {print $1}' CNCI.index | wc -l